juliasad18/learningJava/README.md

 # learningJava

+##bankApplication
+* Value: create system for Bank, where in console new customers and new branches could be added to the Bank.
+Train Composition principle, ArrayList usecases, Autoboxing and Unboxing, Scanner class
+* Classes: Customer, Branch, Bank

 ##listOfContacts
 * Value: create an Contact List application which can add, remove, update and find contacts.
-Train ArrayList<>() class usage.
+Train ArrayList<>() class usecase.
 Train Composition principle
 * Classes: Contact, MobilePhone

 ##minEllementChallenge